gllera/dynamip/README.md

 ./dynamip
 ```

-* btw, for example, is easier if you use it as a service configured as following:
+* btw, is easier if you use it as a service configured as following:
 ```bash
 [Unit]
 Description=Updates DNS.